 Free Open House and Info Session

 Thinking of applying?
-Every summer, GrubStreet offers an informal Q&A session with instructor Ron MacLean to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
-The next Open House will be hosted in Summer 2022.
-More details will be posted here as they become available!
+Every summer, GrubStreet offers a Short Story Incubator Open House and Info Session with instructor Ron MacLean to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
+The next virtual Open House session will be held in Summer 2024.

 Overview and Goals

 Most MFA-level writing programs focus on eliminating major problems in a story – getting it to the point where no one in workshop has any serious objections.
 Rarely does a program or course focus on developing a story into an outstanding, finished piece that fully realizes its writer’s vision.
-The Short Story Incubator was created to do just that: fill the gaps missing between regular short story workshops and MFA programs.
 Our unique model was designed to provide concrete and specific tactics to navigate the distance between “workshop good” and “publishable.”
 It is founded on two core premises: